madison-schaaff/portfolio/index.md

 | - Math Sequence (Calculus, Multivariable Calculus, Linear Algebra, Differential Equations) | |

 **Relevant Coursework (Graduate, to be taken SP2026)**
+- Plasmas for Propulsion
+- Combustion Processes
 - Spacecraft Technology & Systems
-- Intermediate Fluids Dynamics with CFD
-- Combustion Processes
 - Space Structures
-- Plasmas for Propulsion
+- Intermediate Fluid Dynamics with CFD

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/resume/" | relative_url }}">resume</a>!